MileHacker Logo

 Postal Services

 Correos de México serves as the national postal service.
 Branches are available in Saltillo for sending postcards or packages.
-Services may be slower than international private couriers.
+Services might be slower than international private couriers.

 Practice & Preparedness